mkusmierczyk/BestShop-Website/README.md

 Add here credits.
 Project inspired based on graphic design  of landing page made in Adobe XD.

 ## Contact
-Created by Mateusz Kusmierczyk feel free to contact me on GitHub!
+Created by Mateusz Kusmierczyk.
+Feel free to contact me on GitHub!